tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 * The Tinybird Datasource will automatically index the existing DynamoDB Keys, the rest of each Record will be provided as plain JSON ready for further processing.
 * You can deploy an example Materialized View to query the test data
 * Structure: DynamoDB, IAM (Role and Policy) >> S3, Lambda, Secrets Manager >> Tinybird
+* Management functions are provided in utils.py to cover a large number of deployment and operational requirements, including full deploy or teardown of a test case.

 ## Limitations